geethakonidala/DataScience_Pipeline/README.md

-This project is part of completing an online course "Analyzing Data with Python" offered by IBM Whatson.
+Goal: Predicting the prize of the car using different a messy dataset.

-Automobile data set is used through the project and the link is found below. https://archive.ics.uci.edu/ml/machine-learning-databases/car/
+Data Set: The automobile data set is used through the project and the link is found below https://archive.ics.uci.edu/ml/machine-learning-databases/car/

-Ultimate goal is to predict the prize of the car using different variables in the dataset.
-I used Multi-Linear Regression as part of model selection.

-Every step involved in the data science pipeline are listed here.
+Workflow: The worlflow of the project goes through the following stages.

 1. Importing Data

-2. Data wrangling
+2. Data Pre-processing
 3. Exploratory Data Analysis
+4. Feature Engineering

-4. Model Development
+5. Model Development

-5. Model Evaluation & Refinement
+6. Model Evaluation & Hyper parameter Tuning